tablelandnetwork/docs/docs/smart-contracts/using-sql-helpers.md

 ## [`toUpdate`](https://github.com/tablelandnetwork/evm-tableland/blob/b350a363ea3d10bbeb3d3a088e9c27c77c6cae30/contracts/utils/SQLHelpers.sol#L141)

 Form an `UPDATE` statement where the `setters` establishes what values to `SET` existing data to, and `filers` allows for additional checks to add to the update.
-This response can then be passed to the `runSQL` method.
+This response can then be passed to the `mutate` method.

 ```solidity
 function toUpdate(